-As of MySQL 5.6.10, MySQL Enterprise Edition includes MySQL Enterprise Audit, implemented using a
+MySQL Enterprise Edition includes MySQL Enterprise Audit, implemented using a server plugin named

 When installed, the audit plugin enables MySQL Server to produce a log file containing an audit record of server activity.
 The log contents include when clients connect and disconnect, and what actions they perform while connected, such as which databases and tables they access.